What is a product? And how do we design meaningful solutions with intangible interconnections?

 Often easier to grasp the objects, spaces, and services – but equally important to determine and iterate on the culture and society

-On a long-term co-creation project with a global transportation and logistics company, as the Design Lead I am working with a multi-disciplinary team to improve organizational and workflow processes through custom 3D imaging technology and edge analytics.
-Collaborating closely with a Senior Design Researcher, our process has included ethnographic research, empathy mapping, a service design blueprint, workflow analysis, scaleable concepts for near future touchpoints, and incremental implementation.
+On a long-term co-creation project with a global transportation and logistics company, as the Design Lead I worked with a multi-disciplinary team to improve organizational and workflow processes through custom 3D imaging technology and edge analytics.
+Collaborating closely with a Senior Design Researcher, our process included ethnographic research, empathy mapping, a service design blueprint, workflow analysis, scaleable concepts for near future touch-points, and incremental implementation.

 While the traditional user experience and service design processes have been effective in delivering an executable strategic vision in addition to useful and usable digital and physical concepts – how can we shift the project from product to solution centric using the questions above?
 Through a series of internal, cross-disciplinary workshops we have been experimenting with new ideation processes that can enable this shift.